 Student engagement may be one of the big struggles of 2020 with distance learning, but stay confident in knowing you can have a very successful class, high engagement, and great achievement even if you remain behind a computer screen.

 Keep up the good work!
 Do you have other helpful engagement strategies for other teachers to try?
-If so, leave them in the comments!
+If so, reach out and let me know!